Faulty RIS-aided Integrated Sensing and Communication: Modeling and Optimization: Performance Evaluation

 \subsubsection{Impact of number of faulty RIS elements}

-In Fig.~\ref{Re_RF}, the impact of faulty RIS elements on the system performance is investigated.
+In Fig.~\ref{Re_RF_sen}, the impact of faulty RIS elements on the sensing performance is investigated.
 When all RIS elements function correctly, the CRB (obtained by the UB scheme) and MCRB (obtained by the proposed scheme) results are identical.
 However, as faulty behavior emerges, a noticeable performance gap arises between CRB and MCRB due to the mismatch in the RIS model.
-Specifically, as the number of faulty RIS elements increases from 20 to 100 (out of 150), the gap between the proposed and UB schemes progressively widens from 0.0195 to 0.2890.
+Specifically, as the number of faulty RIS elements increases from 20 to 140 (out of 150), the gap between the proposed and UB schemes progressively widens from 0.0065 to 1.8658.
 This observation indicates that more faulty elements result in more pronounced performance degradation.
-Similarly, as faults increase from 0 to 100, the gap between UB and naive schemes also widens from 0.0845 to 42.7181, which is significantly larger than the performance gap with respect to our approach, highlighting the importance of accounting for faulty elements.
+Similarly, as faults increase from 20 to 140, the gap between UB and naive schemes also widens from 0.0684 to 679.0832, which is significantly larger than the performance gap with respect to our approach, highlighting the importance of accounting for faulty elements.
 These results demonstrate the effectiveness of our method in reducing the negative impact of faulty elements, compared to naively ignoring the faults.
 Notably, the random scheme performs worst among all, emphasizing the necessity of optimizing the functional RIS elements for maintaining system performance.
+Additionally, we observe that as the number of faulty elements increases, the performance gap between the naive scheme and the random scheme gradually narrows and converges.
+This is because when all the elements are faulty, the naive scheme reduces to a configuration in which all element coefficients are randomly set.
+In other words, under fully faulty conditions, the naive and random schemes are equivalent.

+Meanwhile, to validate the preservation of the minimum required communication reliability, we adopt the \textit{SINR constraint fulfillment rate} as a metric, computed as follows.